Pettersson-dev/Security-architecture/README.md

 * Hostile cyber or physical attacks
 * Human error
 * Structural failures of organization-controlled resources (e.g., hardware, software, environmental controls)
-* Natural and man-made disasters, accidents, and failures beyond the control of the organization
+* Natural and man-made disasters, accidents, and failures beyond the control of the

-## Application security principles
-* Apply defense in depth
-* Use a positive security model (fail-safe defaults, minimize attack surface)
-* Fail securely
-* Run with least privilege
-* Avoid security by obscurity (open design)
-* Keep security simple (verifiable, economy of mechanism)
-* Detect intrusions (compromise recording)
-* Don’t trust infrastructure
-* Don’t trust services
-* Establish secure defaults (psychological acceptability)

 ## Secrets
 Types of Secrets
 * Password (all forms plain, hash etc)
 * Token (API-key, Session ID/key)